awslabs/aws-for-wordpress/README.md

 - iTunes email: Specifies the contact email for the podcast with ITunes.
 - Feed size: Number of items (posts/pages) which will be shown in RSS feed.
 Max value is 1000.
 - Post category: category of posts which will be added to RSS feed.
 If field is empty, all posts will be added.
 You can specify multiple category, separated by comma.
 Example of values: "personal", "personal,business"
-- Use HTTPS for audio files: Specify if HTTPS protocol should be used in links to audio files in RSS Feed.

 ##### Additional Configuration
 - Bulk update: Specifies whether you want to bulk update all posts to use new plugin settings.The bulk update functionality doesn't use translate functionality of the plugin.